-This Mexican Tuna ceviche recipe is my very favorite!
-An easy and addicting appetizer, I love scooping this up with crispy tortilla chips.
-Fresh fish, bright lime juice and fragrant cilantro gets seasoned perfectly for the best ceviche you'll ever taste.
+This Mexican albacore tuna ceviche recipe is my very favorite!
+It's an easy recipe and addicting appetizer.
+Fresh citrus juices, firm, fresh fish, bright lime and fragrant cilantro gets seasoned perfectly with salt and pepper for the best ceviche you'll ever taste.
+Then you get to scoop it up with tortilla chips.
 (GF and DF) Ready?

 I love Mexican food.
 The bright fresh flavors bring me back to the beach and sunshine.
 Find more of my recipes here for a Mexican feast.
 Start with Mexican style shrimp cocktail , then try Easy Tilapia Fish Tacos With Crema And Cabbage Slaw and definitely make my Homemade Margaritas to go with all of them.
 (For a similar recipe, try Peruvian Cod Ceviche With Lime and Jalapeño.